What’s the connection?

 Six dictators ad

-Perhaps one of the most controversial, memorable and funny ads was the one for the new 6-pack meal.
+Perhaps one of the most controversial, memorable and funny ads (again on checking in 2021, this ad has also been removed from public access) was the one for the new 6-pack meal.
 Gaddafi and Mugabe have a water pistol fight in a garden to the jaunty lyrics and tune of ‘Those were the days my friend’ .
-Then the Zimbabwean dictator pairs up with Saddam Hussein and both stripped to their underwear, make angel wings in the sand.
+Then the Zimbabwean dictator pairs up with Saddam Hussein and both stripped to their underwear, they make angel wings in the sand.
 A giggling Mugabe pushes PW Botha (hat and all) on a swing and is then shown with Idi Amin on the back of a tank as they re-enact Kate Winslet and Leonardo DiCaprio’s famous pose in the Titanic.
 The ad ends with a solitary Mugabe, and a pay-off line referring to the famous ‘Dinner for One’ British comedy clip saying that ‘at this time of the year, no one should ever eat alone – so get Nando’s six-pack meal’.
 How anarchically Monty Pythonesque could you get?
 Although most people found this ad extremely funny it also attracted huge criticism on the basis that it was polarizing and divisive.
 Nando’s staff received threats so Nando’s pulled the ad from being aired on television.

 Nando’s tackles xenophobia